TORQ Fuelling System

 TORQ Energy Bar

-TORQ Energy Chew
+TORQ Energy Jellies

 Each of these products represents 1 TORQ Unit or 30g of fast-delivery carbohydrate, making the maths very easy.
 So, is it possible to follow the TORQ Fuelling System whilst using our TORQ Hydration Drink even though it only contains 15g of carbohydrate (0.5 TORQ Units)?
 The answer is yes and it’s actually very easy.